Dragan Vasiljković: Life in Serbia

 After the end of combat in Croatia and Bosnia and Herzegovina, Vasiljković returned to Serbia where he lived for several years.
 Vasiljković was involved in the Serbian Renewal Movement.
 He maintained his friendship with Franko Simatović, and in 2001 stated that he would defend him in court if necessary.
-Simatović was arrested and transferred to the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2003.
+Simatović was arrested by the Serbian Police and transferred to the ICTY in 2003.
 Vasiljković reemerged in the spotlight after he testified against Slobodan Milošević in 2004 at the ICTY, and subsequently moved back to Perth, Western Australia.

 Allegation

-In September 2005, an article in The Australian newspaper accused Dragan Vasiljković of war crimes as a Serbian paramilitary commander between 1991 and 1994.
+In September 2005, an article in The Australian newspaper accused Vasiljković of war crimes as a Serbian paramilitary commander between 1991 and 1994.
 Vasiljković made a short return to Serbia and held a press conference in Belgrade before returning to Australia.
 He lodged a public defamation case against the publishing company Nationwide News for the article, but in December 2009 the court ruled against Vasiljković, and ordered him to pay them $1.2 million.

 Vasiljković was arrested on the basis of a Croatian warrant in January.

-He is accused by the Republic of Croatia of being responsible for soldiers under his command allegedly torturing, beating and killing captured members of Croatian Army and Police between June and July 1991 in a prison on the fortress in Knin, and also for making plans to attack and take over the Glina Police station, a near city village Jukince and the villages Gornji i Donji Viduševac in February 1993 at Benkovac (in agreement with the commander of the tank unit JNA).
+He is accused by the Republic of Croatia of being responsible for soldiers under his command allegedly torturing, beating and killing captured members of Croatian Army and Police between June and July 1991 in a prison on the fortress in Knin, and also for making plans to attack and take over the Glina Police station, a near city village Jukince and the villages Gornji and Donji Viduševac in February 1993 at Benkovac in agreement with the commander of the tank unit JNA.
 It is alleged that during that, in violation of the Geneva convention, civil buildings were damaged and ruined, Croatian citizens' property was robbed and civilians were wounded and killed, including a German journalist, Egon Scotland.
 Those accusations were made public after the newspaper The Australian reported a story about him.

-Dragan subsequently sued The Australian for defamation.
-In July 2007, the Supreme Court held that 6 out of 10 imputations in that article were defamatory (The Australian – Majority rules Dragan defamed).
-However, in December 2009, a judge ruled that Vasiljković "committed torture and rape" and that The Australian article from 2005 proved that Vasiljković participated and committed the allegations against him.

 Vasiljković gave evidence during Milosević's trial at the Hague in 2003 without immunity.
-The ICTY Hague Tribunal named Vasiljković as a "participant in a joint criminal enterprise" against Croats and other non-Serbs in the judgement against Milan Martic, but did not request his arrest.
+The ICTY named Vasiljković as a "participant in a joint criminal enterprise" against Croats and other non-Serbs in the judgement against Martić, but did not request his arrest.
 All of the others named are either already on trial at the Hague or at large.
 In 2005, ICTY spokesperson Florence Hartmann announced that Vasiljković had been under investigation, but that it had stopped due to the mandate on the tribunal to finish its work.
+Dragan subsequently sued The Australian for defamation.
+In July 2007, the Supreme Court held that 6 out of 10 imputations in that article were defamatory.
+However, in December 2009, a judge ruled that Vasiljković "committed torture and rape" and that The Australian article from 2005 proved that Vasiljković participated and committed the allegations against him.